hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 of different fluids.
 The Reynolds Number also may be obtained directly from Fig. IIIA-5 with the aid of the quantity (VD) mentioned above.
-The tracer line shows that for kerosene at <units us = "175° F flowing with an average velocity of 12.5 ft/sec in a pipe of 4 inches internal diameter, the Reynolds Number would be 3.5 x 10^5^.
+The tracer line shows that for kerosene at 175° F flowing with an average velocity of 12.5 ft/sec in a pipe of 4 inches internal diameter, the Reynolds Number would be 3.5 x 10^5^.
 In cases where viscosities are